SeriousOldMan/Simulator-Controller/Docs/Updates.md

 	If the release introduces new translations, the local translation files in the *Simulator Controller\Translations* folder will be updated to include the new translatable items.
 It cannot give you a full tranlation, as long as the corresponding language is not part of the standard distribution, but you will be able to edit these items using the [translation tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#translations-editor).

-  * Update of *Controller Plugin Labels.ini*
+  * Update of *Controller Plugin Labels*

-	New labels for the controller hardware, which has been introduced by plugin extensions in the current release, will be automatically copied to your local file in the *Simulator Controller\Translations* folder.
+	New labels for the controller hardware, which has been introduced by plugin extensions in the current release, will be automatically copied to your local files in the *Simulator Controller\Translations* folder in your user documents folder.

   * Update of Phrase Grammars